M17-Project/M17_spec/pages/02.part-1/03.physical-layer/docs.md

 Upsampling by a factor of 10 is recommended (48000 samples/s).

-The root-raised-cosine filter should span at least 8 symbols (80 samples, 81 taps).
+The root-raised-cosine filter should span at least 8 symbols (81 taps at the recommended upsample rate).

 [mermaid]
 graph LR